fabiolb/fabio/README.md

 ```

 To scale fabio you can deploy it together with the frontend services which provides
-high-availablity and distributes the network bandwidth.
+high-availability and distributes the network bandwidth.

 ```
            +- HTTP/HTTPS -> fabio -+- HTTP -> service-a (host-a)